asprasad/treebeard/docs/GPU/GPUSupport.md

   * Reduction across partial results is performed in global memory (as separate kernels)

 ## Implementation Details
+* __High-level IR__
+  * No changes should be needed
 * __Mid-level IR__
   * We do not currently model reduction explicitly and just directly generate direct accumulation either into a memref or a value.
 This needs to change.
     * Non-issue for first stage of implementation where we will only have reduction within a thread.
   * Map outer loops to thread blocks and threads.
 All other loops should stay the same.
   * Lowering of WalkDecisionTree and InterleavedWalkDecisionTree may need to change for GPU execution.
 (Mostly to handle shared memory.
 Anything else?)
-  *
 * __Low-level IR__
-  * Probably need to rewrite the representations and lowering to LLVM
+  * Probably need to rewrite the representations and lowering to LLVM (may not be needed for first stage)
 * __Representation__
   * How would we support something like the interleaved format used by FIL?
     * Not needed for first stage of implementation
 * __Initialization for Prediction__
   * Should we be generating the functions to initialize model buffers in GPU memory?
 This would be better than handwriting in CUDA so we can support AMD GPUs automatically.

 ## Question
 * Can the implementation options listed above cover the variants that Tahoe implements?